andykent/orca/README.md

 What problem does Orca try to solve?
 ------------------------------------

 All too often you need to get a new server up and running to a known state so that you can get an app deployed.
-Before Orca there were largely 4 options...
+Before Orca there were boardly 4 options...

 1. Start from scratch and hand install all the packages, files, permissions, etc. Yourself via trial and error over SSH.
 2. Use a deployment tool like Capistrano to codeify your shell scripts into semi-reusable steps.